 Functions Description Scan Machine (page 6) Determine what patches are missing on managed machines.
 Patch Status (page 9) Display a summary view of installed, missing and denied patches for each managed machine.
 Initial Update (page 10) Perform one-time processing of all approved patches on managed machines.
 Pre/Post Procedure (page 13) Run procedures before and/or after patch Initial Update and Automatic Update.
 Automatic Update (page 14) Update missing approved patches on managed machines automatically on a recurring basis.
 Machine History (page 15) Display a detailed view of patch scan results for each managed machine.
 Machine Update (page 16) Schedule the installation of missing patches for an individual machine.
 Patch Update (page 18) Apply individual patches to multiple machines.
 Rollback (page 21) Uninstall patches from managed machines.
 Cancel Updates (page 23) Cancel pending patch installations.
 Create Delete (page 24) Create and delete machine patch policies.
 Membership (page 25) Assign machine IDs as members of one or more patch policies.
 Approval by Policy (page 26) Approve or deny patches by patch policy.
-Approval by Patch (page 29) Approve or deny patches by patch.
-KB Override (page 31) Override patch policy default approval status by Microsoft knowledge base article.
-Windows Auto Update (page 32) Remotely set the Windows Automatic Updates settings on selected machines.
+Approval by Patch (page 28) Approve or deny patches by patch.
+KB Override (page 30) Override patch policy default approval status by Microsof knowledge base article.
+Windows Auto Update (page 32) Remotely set the Windows Automatic Updates settings or selected machines.

-Reboot Action (page 34) Determine whether or not to reboot the machine automatically after installing new patches.
-File Source (page 37) Specify where each machine gets new patch installation files from.
-Patch Alert (page 39) Configure alerts for patch-related events, such as when a new patch becomes available for a managed machine.
-Office Source (page 42) Specify an alternate source location for MS Office installation files.
-Command Line (page 44) Set the command line parameters used to install patches.
-Patch Location (page 47) Specify the URL to download a patch from, when the system can not automatically locate it.
+Determine whether or not to reboot the machine automatically after installing new patches.
+Specify where each machine gets new patch installation files from.
+Configure alerts for patch-related events, such as when a new patch becomes available for a managed machine.
+Specify an alternate source location for MS Office installation files.
+Set the command line parameters used to install patches.
+Specify the URL to download a patch from, when the system can not automatically locate it.